cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

         return xor(AES128(self.fixed_key, sigma_block), sigma_block)
 ~~~

-### The Customization and Binder Strings
+### The Domain Separation Tag and Binder String

 PRGs are used to map a seed to a finite domain, e.g., a fresh seed or a vector
 of field elements.
 To ensure domain separation, the derivation is needs to be
-bound to some distinguished "customization string".
-The customization string
+bound to some distinguished domain separation tag.
+The domain separation tag
 encodes the following values:

 1. The document version (i.e.,`VERSION`);